 Punk knots can be neither sunken nor swollen, and without much resinosis.
 But shaving the bark with a hatchet would reveal the mycelium (which is rarely visible otherwise).
 Another good way to detect the disease is tugging and twisting small dead branches within reaching distance.
 If the disease is there, often those branches will easily pull out along with a piece of the branch trace with the characteristic mycelium color.

 Decay.
 In some cases the decayed wood may be visible in snapped trees, felled trees, dead branches, etc. The characteristic decay features can go a long way to narrowing the identity of the pathogen.
-Decay begins as a red stain in longitudinal streaks, often as a short arc following the annual rings (thus the disease name).
+The decay is a white pocket rot, sometimes referred to as white speck.
+It begins as a red stain in longitudinal streaks, often as a short arc following the annual rings (thus the disease name).
 As decay becomes noticeable, white pockets develop in the wood.
 They are elliptical to fusiform, with the long axis oriented longitudinally.

 Signs of the disease include conks (basidiomata) and the mycelium in punk knots.
 On infected trees, fruiting may range from rare to somewhat common, so absence of conks is not informative.
 In P. strobus in northern Ontario, only 1 out of 50 infected trees may have conks, and small ones at that .
 Conks are not formed directly on live bark.
 On live trees, they are most common subtending old branch stubs, but also occur on wounds and cankers.
 In some cases they are produced more abundantly on dead trees than on live.
 Haddow found them much more abundantly on fallen trees and cull logs than on live Pinus strobus and the same is often true of Picea engelmannii in the Rocky Mountains.
 Conks vary from a few cm to 50 cm wide, but size may be less variable in a given host and region.